Julia's Kitchen Wisdom: Impact

-Julia Child is remembered for the enduring legacy she has left on the food world.
-Her cookbooks and television shows have been credited with introducing French cuisine to America and revolutionising home-cooking in both the United States and globally.
-Whilst her earlier works are revered for their thorough and accurate explanations of French cooking, ‘Julia’s Kitchen Wisdom’ remains popular due to its accessibility for amateur cooks.
-According to Child, ‘Julia’s Kitchen Wisdom’ is not intended to take the place of her more comprehensive books, such as ‘Mastering the Art of French Cooking’, but rather serves as an all-purpose guide for basic cooking techniques and recipes.

 The release of Nora Ephron’s 2009 film, ‘Julie and Julia’ led to a resurgence in interest in Child’s works.
 The film tells the true stories of Julia Child and Julie Powell, a woman who attempts to cook all 524 recipes from ‘Mastering the Art of French Cooking’ in one year.
 Following the film’s release, ‘Julia’s Kitchen Wisdom’, was propelled to number one on New York Times paperback Advice, How-To and Miscellaneous list.
 The success of ‘Julia’s Kitchen Wisdom’ five years after her death highlights the enduring popularity of Child’s final book amongst home-cooks and speaks to the lasting impacts of Child’s own legacy.
 Julia Child is remembered as a teacher, role model and mentor within the food industry.
 Her first television series ‘The French Chef’, which aired in 1963, has been credited with redefining discourse surrounding ‘gourmet dining’ by introducing French cuisine to American home cooks.